 With 105 acres of state-of-the-art racing facilities, Team Penske houses all of its NASCAR and IndyCars here.
 Race fans can walk the 432-foot suspended bridge on top of these cars and see how they prepare for upcoming races.

 Catch a glimpse of Kyle Busch’s trophies as well as winning cars at Kyle Busch Motorsports.
 This 77,000 square-foot facility has plenty of unique things for racing fans to see!

 Since Mooresville is Race City USA, there’s also a chance for you to push that pedal to the metal!
 At The Pit Indoor Kart Racing, you’ll find more than 140,000 square feet of racing fun.

 Race fans who can reach speeds up to 45 mph will attest to this being one of the best things to do in Mooresville!

 If you are looking for an outdoor racing experience, head to GoPro Motorplex, the only outdoor course in the state.
 On the 0.7-mile track, you can hit speeds up to 55 mph before hitting any of the 11 turns.

 Designed after the famous Kartdromo Parma circuit in Italy, GoPro Motorplex is perfect for large groups and corporate team-building outings.
 Ask them about using their 2,4000 square foot indoor meeting space!

 Outdoor Things to Do in Mooresville

-North Carolina’s largest man-made lake makes for an incredible outdoor adventure near Mooresville!
-The 520 miles of shoreline at Lake Norman means there are plenty of places to launch your boat and enjoy a day out.
+North Carolina’s largest manufactured lake makes for an incredible outdoor adventure near Mooresville!
+The 520 miles of shoreline at Lake Norman means there are plenty of places to launch your boat and enjoy a peaceful day on the water.